Survival Medicine Handbook

 “There may come a day when emergency personnel may not be available to save your life or that of your loved ones.
 In this situation YOU will be the end of the line when it comes to the medical well being of your family.
 Do you have the knowledge and training to take on that responsibility?”

-An often overlooked skill-set for survival ’emergency preparedness’ is that of First Aid.
-There are countless first aid circumstances that are taken for granted in our modern world, but could quickly become deadly in a post-modern world.
+An often overlooked skill-set for ’emergency preparedness’ is that of First Aid.
+It is taken for granted in our modern world where most of us are assured of modern health care.
+However in a post-modern world (e.g. collapse), things would be very different.
 Even a basic understanding of first aid should be a requirement for all preppers.
-I’ve read several first aid books, and I find this one to be exceptional.

 The 423 page Survival Medicine book is sectioned into 8 categories, each containing specific segments or topics.
 Here is a sampling of ‘some’ of the topics inside.